open-contracting/standard-development-handbook/docs/systems/services.md

 ### Sentry

-Sentry is used by ODS for multiple clients.
-There should be at least one member with the Member role from OCP on relevant projects.
+There should be at most one [member](https://sentry.io/settings/open-contracting-partnership/members/) with the Admin role from each of ODS and CDS, and at least one member with the Owner role from OCP.

 ### Transifex